 A continuing program is recommended at the project with the main goal over the next year to define the first NI43-101 compliant resource at Rajapalot and continue to develop adjacent prospect areas for deep drill testing.
-Specifically, the recommended work program should address the following items:
+Specifically, the recommended work program will consist of:

-- 1. Diamond drilling 25,000 metres NQ-NQ2 diamond drilling, plus gold and multi-element assays Kairamaat 2-3, Hirvimaa, Raja, Männistö permits (both resource definition and new target definition drilling) during the 2018 autumn and 2019 winter; - 2.
-Ground fixed loop EM, measured both on surface lines and down-hole to determine subsurface extent of both known and as-yet undiscovered sulphidic mineralization; - 3.
-Gradient array IP & resistivity survey at 50 metre line spacing Kairamaat 2-3, Hirvimaa, Raja, Männistö permits. - 4.
+- 1. Diamond drilling 25,000 metres NQ-NQ2 diamond drilling, plus gold and multi-element assays Kairamaat 2-3, Hirvimaa, Raja, Männistö permits (both resource definition and new target definition drilling) during the 2018 autumn and 2019 winter. - 2.
+Geological modelling of Palokas, Raja, South Palokas and Rumajärvi prospects, in addition to assay data validation is a focus for Mawson's technical team to feed into upcoming independent resource studies. - 3.
+Metallurgical testwork for cobalt and gold has also commenced with liberation studies and QEMSCAN work to investigate the relationships of the cobalt minerals (cobaltite, linnaeite and cobalt pentlandite) to the gold, sulphide and silicate minerals.
+These studies are being conducted with the Geological Survey of Finland (GTK) and the Camborne School of Mines (University of Exeter). - 4.
+Maiden NI43-101 compliant resource study for Raja and Palokas prospects at Rajapalot to be conducted by independent specialist.
+Mawson expects to report the results of this study in Q1 2019. - 5.
+Conduct a Q4 diamond drill program of approximately 2,500 metres at the Hirvimaa and Korkiakoivikko permit areas to test combined BOT, reverse remanent magnetic, IP and conductive anomalies. - 6.
+Ground fixed loop EM, measured both on surface lines and down-hole to determine extensions of known mineralization and test for blind targets. - 7.
+Gradient array IP & resistivity survey at 50 metre line spacing Kairamaat 2-3, Hirvimaa, Raja, Männistö permits. - 8.
 Detailed ground magnetics infill over Rajapalot area and Männistö permit.